Hugo Throssell Writing Award for Youth

 *subject to discretion of judge*

-Competition Judge: Valerie Everett
+Competition Judge and Sponsor: Valerie Everett

 Valerie is a secondary school teacher and researcher/writer.
 Her first book The House that Was Built in a Day: Anzac Cottage (UWA Publishing, 2007) was awarded a Notable Book by the Children’s Book Council of Australia in 2008.
 Valerie was the convenor of KSP’s Anzac Centenary social history book, Blackboy Hill is Calling (Wild Weeds Press, 2015).
 Valerie has twice won the City of Vincent’s Local History Awards and has served on the KSP Foundation board of management since 2013.